Jet Substructure at the Large Hadron Collider: A Review of Recent Advances in Theory and Machine Learning: Theory Developments

 Recently, there have been efforts to define, in an IRC safe way, the number of subjets in a jet.
 These extend early studies counting jets in $e^+e^-$ events \cite{Catani:1991pm}.
-Ref.~\cite{Bhattacherjee:2015psa} defined an associated jet rate observable that counts the number of nearby jets that are produced in association with the jet of interested.
+Refs.~\cite{Bhattacherjee:2015psa,Sakaki:2018opq} defined an associated jet rate observable that counts the number of nearby jets that are produced in association with the jet of interested.
 The authors developed a non-linear evolution equation and calculated this rate to LL accuracy.
 This observable is useful for quark versus gluon jet discrimination because gluons will have more nearby jets than quarks due to their larger color charge.
 Extending the work in Ref.~\cite{Bertolini:2013iqa} that introduced closed form expressions that closely reproduced jets found with traditional algorithms, Ref.~\cite{Bertolini:2015pka} calculated the fractional jet multiplicity.
 The fractional jet multiplicity is defined as a weighted sum over the energies of particles in the event that effectively assign a probability that an emission is associated with a particular jet.
 For well-separated emissions, this observable just counts the number of emissions and returns an integer.
 For more ambiguous configurations of particles, the fractional jet multiplicity can be non-integral, and its distance from an integer is a measure of how well-defined the jets are.
+A related idea was introduced and studied in \Ref{Neill:2018uqw}.
+As the infrared region of phase space is approached in parton evolution, an effective measure of entropy of a jet increases because the volume of allowed phase space for emissions grows. \Ref{Neill:2018uqw} calculated the entropy of a jet as a function of the parton shower ``time'' under which the multiplicity of jet increases.
 Ref.~\cite{Frye:2017yrw} introduced a method to count subjets in a jet based on an iterated implementation of the soft drop jet groomer.
 To LL accuracy, the distribution of this observable is Poissionian, with the mean values proportional to the color Casimir factors of the jet flavor.
 Additionally, this counting observable can be shown to be equivalent to the likelihood ratio for quark versus gluon jet discrimination, and so is formally the best observable for this application to LL accuracy.